chapel-lang/chapel/doc/rst/technotes/lifetimeChecking.rst

 ==================

 The lifetime checker starts by inferring the lifetime of each variable.
-It considers the ways that the value is set:
+It considers the ways that the variable is set:

- * if it refers to an existing variable, its lifetime will be the scope of that variable
+ * if the variable is a reference to another variable, its its lifetime will be the scope of that variable
- * if a borrow is set to point to another variable, its lifetime will be the lifetime of the other variable if it is a borrow, or its scope, if it is owned or shared.
+ * if a borrow is assigned or initialized from another variable, then its lifetime will be at most the lifetime of the other variable
- * if it is set by a function call, see below
+ * if the variable is set by a function call, the lifetime is inferred according to rules described below

 Inference proceeds until the minimum inferred lifetime of each variable is established.

 Inferred Lifetimes of Arguments
 +++++++++++++++++++++++++++++++

-For methods, the `this` argument is assumed to have longer lifetime than the actual arguments and only the `this` argument is assumed to have a lifetime that can be returned.
+For methods, the ``this`` argument is assumed to have longer lifetime than the actual arguments and only the ``this`` argument is assumed to have a lifetime that can be returned.

 For non-methods, all formals are considered to have a lifetime that can be